AudioKit/AudioKit/README.md

 CSDConstant typedef of type PValueReservedTag, we reinforce how users should stylistically create typedefs with this naming convention for their variable p-fields kPValueTagSomething

+* CSDContinuousManager also contains MidiIn methods which aren't used and probably won't stay in CSDContinuous when we do use them.